anita-maxwynn/Assessment/backend/README.md

 - The profileImage is in the media folder of the backend.
 As I am using the free version of Render, the media files may not be permanently stored.
 - The backend goes to sleep for sometimes.
 So please wait a bit for it to wake up.
 - The database is hosted on Render.
 I am using postgresql as in the projects tech_stack I am using array.
-- The Debug is True for now.
-So you can check the logs for any issues.
 - For the login and update elements, I have given the creadentials on the form.